-A specific area of the process that was reviewed during the audit was the cyanide levels in the tailings.
+The cyanide levels in the tailings were reviewed.
 Typically, the cyanide concentration to the tailings dams is approximately 5 ppm.
-As per the Development Consent requirements, cyanide in the tailings should not exceed 20 ppm for 10% of the year and should never exceed 30 ppm.
+As per the Development

+Consent requirements, cyanide in the tailings should not exceed 20 ppm for 10% of the year and should never exceed 30 ppm.
 The reviewed plant history shows that the plant is complying with these criteria.